ShenggengLin/RNASTOP/README.md

 Download the DNABERT model weights from https://drive.google.com/drive/folders/1nzlKD29vTcI_3bNPcfjEHT4jYCaW_Ae6?usp=sharing and put it in the scripts/DNABERT6 directory.

+## Configure arnie
+In the RNADegpre model, it is necessary to predict the secondary structure of mRNA based on its sequence.
+In the process of mRNA sequence optimization, it is also necessary to calculate the minimum free energy of mRNA.
+Both processes require the use of the arnie library. arnie library is a python API to compute RNA energetics and do structure prediction across multiple secondary structure packages. please download the arnie library from https://github.com/DasLab/arnie and configure it according to the instructions.
+Then place the arnie library under the scripts directory, just like the current code directory.
 ## Model train and test on the OpenVaccine Kaggle competition dataset
 ```
 cd ./RNADegpre/scripts